 The Village is divided into two routes: the North Route (north of Division and west of railroad tracks) and the South Route (south of Division and east of the railroad tracks).
-The North Route is picked up on the 1st and 3rd full weeks of the month.
-The South Route is picked up the 2nd and 4th full weeks of the month.
+The North Route is picked up on the 1st and 3rd weeks of the month.
+The South Route is picked up the 2nd and 4th weeks of the month.
+Brush Route Map

 PLEASE NOTE: Branches cut by a professional or hired contractor will not be picked up.
 Also, vehicles should not be parked in a way that blocks access to the pile by our village personnel.

-Stickers can be obtained at the Village Hall, Manteno Library and Midland Bank and Municipal Trust & Savings.
+Stickers can be obtained at the Village Hall, the Manteno Library and Midland Bank.

 Never miss a pick-up date again!